 “Well, I don’t know.
-But, as I was saying, this guy had it rebuild here and used it as an antique store.
+But, as I was saying, this guy had it rebuilt here and used it as an antique store.
 Built this one and the station next door.
-His wife sold the antiques, but her stuff was too overpriced for people around here.
+His wife sold antiques, but her stuff was too overpriced for people around these parts.
 Nobody would buy anything.”

 We glanced over the bric-a-brac displayed on surrounding walls.
 The new proprietor’s wares encompassing these rooms were labeled “mid-century vintage” but hinted more at “old crap” instead.
 Dingy taffeta of a stained ivory wedding gown hung loosely on an androgynous mannequin next to my friend.
 Cracked Naugahyde covered the luggage pieces aligning the floor’s baseboard.
 The spout of an old Raggedy Ann and Andy watering can pointed me in the face, as I turned back to the storyteller.
 He seemed to revel in our rapt attention.

 “That ol’ fella got sick of not making any money.
 One day he finally taped his wife’s hands together and tied cement blocks around her.
 ‘Sgonna go down and throw her in the river.”
-He paused for dramatic effect and flipped his gaze between the two of us to gauge reaction.
-We gave each other the side eye when he quit looking.
+He paused for dramatic effect and flipped his gaze between the two of us to gauge our reaction.
+We gave each other the side-eye when he quit looking.

 My friend shook her head and said, “Must’ve gone off his nut.”
-The conclusion was obvious enough to us, perhaps not so much to him.
+The conclusion was obvious enough but perhaps not to him.
 He just shrugged, disappointed at our lack of bedazzlement, and continued.

-Both of us finally looked at him straight on and emphatically nodded our heads and up down.
+Both of us finally looked at him straight on and emphatically wagged our heads and up down.
 “That’s nuts,” I finally conceded.
 “I hope that dude does a long time.”